 Gutierrez is originally from Lima, Peru.
-He first immigrated to the United States in kindergarten and then went back to Peru.
+He first immigrated to the United States in kindergarten and then went back to Peru to finish his primary school education.
 He came back in seventh grade and lived in Rockville, Maryland.
 He graduated from Rockville High School with both a High School Diploma and an International Baccalaureate (IB) Diploma and received a Maryland Certificate of Merit for outstanding grades.
-He was his school-wide Student Government Secretary, President of Rockville for Change – a club that advocated for social change in the school and county, and a Minority Scholars Program Founder, a club that strengthened and represented racial minorities’ voices.
+He was the school-wide Student Government Secretary, President of Rockville for Change – a club that advocates for social change in the school and county, and a Minority Scholars Program Founder, a club that strengthens and represents racial minorities’ voices.
 He was also the Director of Communications at a county organization, Montgomery County Students for Change, which tackles challenging intersectional issues within our generation as a collective student force.

 Gutierrez has a strong background in gun violence prevention.
-He interned at Guns Down America, a non-profit working for a future with fewer guns by weakening the gun industry, weakening the gun lobby, and fighting against corrupt NRA-paid politicians.
-Gutierrez created and edited social media material for the successful Walmart Must Act Campain which concluded in multiple megastores forbidding open carry in their stores, halting ammunition sales, and decreasing gun sales.
-He also created phonebanks for the Business Must Act Campaign and helped launch the campaign.
+During his first semester, he interned at Guns Down America, a non-profit working for a future with fewer guns by weakening the gun industry, weakening the gun lobby, and fighting against corrupt NRA-paid politicians.
+Gutierrez created and edited social media material for the successful Walmart Must Act Campaign which concluded in multiple megastores forbidding open carry in their stores, halting ammunition sales, and decreasing gun sales.
+He also created phonebank scripts for the Business Must Act Campaign and helped launch the campaign.
 Gutierrez also served as the Social Media Deputy Director for March for Our Lives DC and was an outstanding leader at MoCo Students for Change where he organized a walkout calling on politicians to vote on S.42, the Background Check Expansion Act in the Spring of 2019.